ibm-mas-manage/faq/docs/index.md

 - **What authentication is needed for inbound HTTP/SOAP/REST-based integration to Manage?**

 	<span style="color:navy">
-	The API Key authentication is required for inbound HTTP/SOAP-based integration to Manage.
-The API Key can be generated from the Manage app.
+	API Key authentication is required for inbound HTTP/SOAP-based integration to Manage.
+The API Key can be generated from the Manage administration app.
 The HTTP request header must include the API Key.
 For REST-based integration, you can use OIDC as well as an API key for authentication.
 	</span>